 In the kitchen

 - My baking win of the summer was a ridiculously rich s'mores brownie pie, with a crust made from Malt-O-Meal French Toasters cereal.
-I may have eaten three pieces in one sitting and then given the rest of the pie to a friend to save me from myself.

 - A slightly healthier treat was a batch of strawberry muffins, based on the blueberry muffins recipe from my handy Betty Crocker Cookbook.
 I halved the recipe, but used a whole egg and butter flavored coconut oil, and I substituted about 1/2 cup thinly sliced strawberries for the blueberries.
 I used a tip from the Kitchn to prevent the strawberries from sinking to the bottom: fill the muffin cups halfway with batter, add a few strawberry slices, pour in the remaining batter, and top with a few more strawberry slices.
 The resulting muffins were incredibly fluffy and had a lovely strawberry flavor.